Endlessly Fun ESL Kindergarten Games You Need to Use in Your Class

-- When you get to the “Creep them, creep them” line, the children facing the board “creep” or crawl along the floor towards the “chin” on the board, without crossing the line on the floor.
-Their aim will be to touch the “mouth.”
+4. When you get to the “Creep them, creep them” line, the children facing the board “creep” or crawl along the floor towards the “chin” without crossing the line on the floor.
+Their goal is to touch the “mouth.”

-- When they reach the “Do not put them in!” line, children try to touch the mouth and then run back to their spots.
-However, they want to get back without getting tagged by the few students who had been off to the side—who now can try to tag the “crawlers.”
+6. When they reach the “Do not put them in!” line, children try to touch the mouth and then run back to their spots.

 - The number of your students

-- The size of the room, and the furniture
+- The size of the room and furniture

 - The age and ability of the students